 To paraphrase Leslie Feinberg, the most important thing you can be is someone you can live with.

-Don’t forget to say hi to Jeff and Katherine at facebook.com/dawnofsteamtrilogy and on Jeff’s personal Facebook, on twitter @jeffreycook74, and at the clockworkdragon.net and authorjeffreycook.com websites.
+Don’t forget to say hi to Jeff and Katherine at facebook.com/dawnofsteamtrilogy and on Jeff’s personal Facebook, on Twitter @jeffreycook74, and at the clockworkdragon.net and authorjeffreycook.com websites.
 You can buy all of their books on Amazon